ndido98/siamese/README.md

 The siamese package exposes a `get_prediction` function which, in its simplest form, takes in input a document and a live image, and returns a morphing prediction.
 0 means that the document image is bona fide, while 1 means that the document image is morphed.

+Weights are automatically downloaded during the first call to `get_prediction`.

 ```python
 from siamese import get_prediction
 import cv2 as cv